txt/ase19/docs/optimize.md

 - Data miners report "what is"
 - Optimizers report "what to do",  in order to reach some goal.

+(Aside: and to find "what is", sometimes we use optimizers since they tell us "what to do" to find a good model.
+More on that, later.)

 Optimization is a process that happens all the time;

 -  Here's a little video show how life optimizes to make more life.